HoN-Revival/HoN-Installer/README.md

 ## Design

-The install files are stored in https://drive.google.com/drive/u/0/folders/1zZ0iSXaNF8tuGKxhpABZAKiXrLm2jIZN.
-(They were backed up using https://github.com/mrhappyasthma/hon-client-scraper).
+The install files should be stored on GoogleDrive.
+They can be backed up using the official CDNs (e.g. using https://github.com/mrhappyasthma/hon-client-scraper).

-Install files are primarly kept as delta-packages.
+Install files should be kept as delta-packages.
 In other words, a given update only contains the new files since the last update stored in the repo.
 For example, update `4.9.5.zip` only contains the new files since the `4.9.4.zip`.

 The benefit is that this dramatically decreases the size of each update and allows applying each directory in-order up to the target installation version.